robpalacios1/matrix-generator-js-vanilla/README.md

 - The page must be built with valid HTML/CSS/Javascript.
 - CSS code should be as reusable and scalable as possible.
 - Use SCSS as much as possible.
 Do not use Bootstrap or any other CSS framework.
-- The page should adapt to the screen size and resolution of the device.

 ## General
 - The code was worked with the BEM structure and the styling was done with SASS a CSS's processor.